Sujal31/SamsPizza/README.md

 -- Functionality

-- use local databse to store data of all users and there orders in separate Tables.
+- use local database to store data of all users and there orders in separate Tables.
 - A sign up form for new user
-- login form that check whether user exist in databse.
+- login form that check whether user exist in database.
-- on main manu user is able to select different food item  which will save in there history
+- on main menu user is able to select different food item  which will save in their history